qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Being not `Sync`/`Send` is contagious.
 A struct that indirectly owns a non-`Sync` data is not `Sync`.
 A struct that indirectly owns a non-`Send` data is not `Send`.
 - Error passing is contagious.
 If panic is not acceptable, then all functions that indirectly call a fallible function must return `Result`.
 Related: NaN is contagious in floating point computaiton.

+## Rust is a tradeoff

+Rust's constraints also helps catch bugs other than memory safety and thread safety:

+- Algebraic data type (e.g. `Option`, `Result`) helps avoid creating illegal data from the source.
+Using ADT data require pattern match all cases, avoiding forgetting handling one case. (except when using escape hatch like `unwrap()`).
+- Mutable borrow exclusiveness prevents iterator invalidation.
+- Explicit `.clone()` avoids accidentally copying string like in C++.
+- The receiver of [single-receiver channel](https://doc.rust-lang.org/std/sync/mpsc/fn.channel.html) cannot be copied, ensuring uniqueness of receiver.
+- ......

+As previously mentioned, Rust creates obstacles for things like sharing mutable data and circular reference.
+Also Rust is harder to learn and compiles slower.
+Apart from that, there are other things that can sometimes be obstacles:

+- Unit testing can be obstacle.
+When the business logic changed, unit test need to also be adjusted, which can feel annoying, because this work won't be needed if there is no unit test.
+- Type system can be obstacle, especially in unexpressive type systems.

+They are tradeoffs.